 Our data are collected from questions designed to uncover whether the incentives made it possible to undertake investment that would not have been carried out otherwise.
 One of the first issues we have to tackle is that of selection.
 Recipient and non-recipient firms may differ in several respects.
 For instance, if subsidies go to the most efficient firms, then these might invest without aid as well.
 Another difficulty is time substitution: the availability of subsidies may persuade firms to bring forward projects originally planned for the future.
 A final consideration is that investment projects may only be profitable if they are subsidised.
-Thus, subsidised firms may take up investment opportunities that non-subsidised firms would have exploited if there had not been the incentives.
-However, lack of profitability could also be caused by factor inefficiency (because of the features of the award mechanisms, subsidised firms may undertake infra-marginal projects to improve their chances of getting aid) or local external diseconomies, which the incentive is intended to compensate.
+Thus, subsidised firms may take up investment opportunities that non-subsidised firms would have exploited if there had not been the features of the award mechanisms, subsidised firms may undertake infra-marginal projects to improve their chances of getting aid) or local external diseconomies, which the incentive is intended to compensate.